Postpartum depression is scary, but there is hope! Here is encouragement for the mom with PPD, from another mom who’s been in your shoes.

-If you know someone who might be suffering from PPD, three things are especially important:
+If you know someone who might be suffering from postpartum depression, three things are especially important:

 - Professional help.
 Encourage her to see her OBGYN and a counselor.
 I am grateful for family that made me go even when I felt uncomfortable doing so.

 - Acceptance.
 For me, much of my pain was simply guilt for not feeling the “right” way.
 It was so helpful to hear that other moms, even really “good” ones, had struggled with feeling unhappy or incompetent in their roles.